Claire Emilie MacDonell: Lady-in-waiting

 Those of the dame du Palais rank were selected among the acquaintances to Eugénie prior to her marriage, and who alternated in pairs fulfilling the daily duties.
 Claire belonged to the personal friends of the empress from her upbringing in Spain.

 Claire was a social success in the Parisian high society life, and was described as a beauty with an "ever lovely expression" and as "the most pleasant woman in Paris".
-She was a celebrated society hostess, and quickly became known as the meeting place of the Second Empire high society in Paris, which foreign princes frequented when visiting Paris.
+She was a celebrated society hostess, and her home quickly became known as the meeting place of the Second Empire high society in Paris, which foreign princes frequented when visiting Paris.

 Later life

 After the fall of the Empire, she retired from high society life as her loyalty to the former empress made her feel it to be disloyal to participate in society life under a new administration.

 Claire Emilie died on 23 April 1905 in Paris, France, at the age of 87.